European Banking Federation

 31 Oct 2023

-Their ask — The federation requests a 48-month implementation timeline instead of 18 months, a gradual staged approach starting with limited data sets, and clear exclusion of derived and inferred data from mandatory sharing.
+Message — The federation requests a 48-month implementation timeline instead of 18 months, a gradual staged approach starting with limited data sets, and clear exclusion of derived and inferred data from mandatory sharing.
 They emphasize that reasonable compensation should cover investments in data infrastructure, not just direct sharing costs.1234

-How it helps them — This would protect their proprietary assessment methods and give them compensation for data infrastructure investments.56
+Why — This would protect their proprietary assessment methods and give them compensation for data infrastructure investments.56

-Who loses — Financial technology companies lose quick access to bank customer data for innovation purposes.7
+Impact — Financial technology companies lose quick access to bank customer data for innovation purposes.7

 Meeting with Aurore Lalucq (Member of the European Parliament, Rapporteur)